Lingaiahthammisetti/9.19.expense-terraform-aws-eks-TargetGroupBinding/README.md

 FLUSH PRIVILEGES;
 ```

-# Important Note: Please add this policy ‘ElasticLoadBalancingFullAccess’ to EKS Worker node's IAM role and execute it.
+# Important Note: We no need to attach this this policy ‘ElasticLoadBalancingFullAccess’ to EKS Worker node's IAM role and execute it.
+It will be attached automatically when eks nodes are created.

 **Ingress Controller**